antanasbruzas/abNinjam/README.md

 `cmake --build . --target uninstall`

 ## Usage
-Plugin can be used with GUI or specifiyng parameters in `~/abNinjam/connection.properties` file.
+Plugin can be used with GUI or specifying parameters in `~/abNinjam/connection.properties` file.
 Available options:
 - `host=192.168.0.145`
 - `user=antanas`
 - `pass=supersecret`